Eric "Redz" Morton dies on June 6, 2013

 Eric "Redz" Morton, a bassist who helped start The Rebel Rockers band has died, friend Nick Hernandez said Thursday afternoon.

-"He Morton was one sweetheart of a man; he would never hurt anybody," Hernandez said.
+was one sweetheart of a man; he would never hurt anybody," Hernandez said.

 Morton was instrumental in promoting reggae music and hailed from Laguna Beach, where Chuck Harrell first met him.